siduction/siduction-btrfs/Info.md

   *grub-btrfs* updates the submenu "siduction snapshots".
   `update-grub` is executed.
 Then the default Grub menu entry boots into the rollback target.
 + Reboot into rollback target
-  `update-grub` is executed.
-The newly created grub menu file in the rollback target is different from the previously used menu.
-Grub stage-1 still points to the previous Btrfs default subvolume.
-If the state of the OS after the rollback is as desired, `grub-install` must be called manually.
-So Grub stage-1 points to the rollback target, which is now also the Btrfs default subvolume.
+  `update-grub` and then `grub-install` are executed.
+Now Grub reads the menu file `grub.cfg` from the rollback target, which is now also the Btrfs default subvolume.
 + *apt install/remove*
   *snapper* triggers apt and creates a pre- and post-snapshot (default).
 Then *grub-btrfs* updates the "siduction snapshots" submenu.
 + *apt upgrade/install/remove* with kernel